christophergeiger3/the-clipping-project/README.md

 ```

 ## 🐛 Bugs, feedback, contributions
 Leave no question unasked!
-Feel free to drop any feedback or thought under the [issues tab](https://github.com/christophergeiger3/the-clipping-project/issues).
+Feel free to drop any feedback or thoughts under the [issues tab](https://github.com/christophergeiger3/the-clipping-project/issues).